carboncloud/ui-library/README.md

 # CarbonCloud UI Library

-This library is used internally at CarbonCloud to create a uniform user experience across multiple elm applications.
+This UI library is used internally at CarbonCloud to create a uniform user experience across multiple Elm applications.

-It might be useful for others as a resource.
-This library is by design not very customizable.

 ## Setup
 1. Make sure you have nix installed!